lucYang55/Arenas/README.md

 All sizes are rounded up to the next multiple of 8 (`ALIGN_POW2`) so every allocation is naturally aligned for any primitive type on 64-bit platforms.

+Reserve and Commit
+With an implementation using mmap and unmmap, I have added more flexibility in the way memory is allocated, with virtual memory being used upfront, and only allocating what memory we need currently to the arena

+  - Reserve  →  claim virtual address space only (no RAM used)
+  - Commit   →  back that virtual space with actual physical RAM/swap
+  - Decommit →  give back the physical RAM, keep the virtual address
+  - Release  →  give back everything (virtual + physical)

 ## Why Use an Arena?

 - **Speed** — `arena_push` is essentially two additions and a comparison, no lock contention, no free-list traversal.